cloudevents/spec/discovery.md

 ( `*` means zero or more, `+` means one or more, `?` means optional)

 ```
-- sources: *
+- services: *
-  - sourceclass: [unique identifier for producer of the specified event types]
+  - service: [unique identifier for producer of the specified event types]
     description: [human string] ?
     uri: [URI reference for human documentation] ?
     specversion: [ce-speciversion value] ? (required?)